 Microbial diversity again plays a role in keeping symptoms at bay, so nurture your belly and steer clear of potential triggers, like caffeine, alcohol and spicy and histamine rich foods, which are known to exacerbate rosacea.

-Psoriasis is an autoimmune condition (this means the immune system mistakenly launches an attack against the body’s own tissues, triggering an inflammatory response).
+Psoriasis is an autoimmune condition (this means your immune system mistakenly launches an attack against the body’s own tissues, triggering an inflammatory response).
 In psoriasis, this response causes skin cell production to go into overdrive.
 Excess skin cells build up in patches called plaques.
 Plaques are usually red, flaky and crusty.
 The microbes that live in the gut play a key role in keeping the immune system in order, telling it when and when not to attack.
 Some microbes seem to promote inflammation, while others suppress it.

 Keratosis Pilaris (KP)